Lexus RX L 450h running costs

 Lexus RX L 450h insurance group

 The SE model falls into insurance group 41, with the Luxury and Premier versions falling into group 43.
-These groups are lower than the Audi Q7 e-tron (44) and Volvo XC90 T8 Twin Engine.
+These groups are lower than for chief rival the Volvo XC90 T8 Twin Engine.
 Lexus also offers its own in-house insurance cover, giving you a courtesy car when your vehicle is in for repair and a protected no-claims discount if you’re hit by an uninsured driver.

 Unlike their Toyota counterparts, all Lexus vehicles are covered by a standard three-year/60,000-mile warranty, but extended warranties are available for models up to 10 years old or 140,000 miles.
 The hybrid system and battery in the RX L 450h are covered by a five-year/60,000-mile warranty.